 - Even though Vampire Knight establishes that pure-blood vampires interbreed, Yuki and Kaname's uncle definitely qualifies.
 He projects his feelings for his late sister onto his teenage niece.
 Talk about creepy.

-- Johan Liebert is one of the worst examples in this folder.
+- Johan Liebert from Monster is one of the worst examples in this folder.
 Despite his twin sister trying to kill him when they were kids, he has unnatural feelings for Anna/Nina.
 He started stalking her, leaving her love notes, and buying gifts for her.
 She doesn't feel the same way, obviously, and is more than eager to shoot him again if he were to come near her.

 - The behavior exhibited by Maestro Delphine from Last Exile toward her younger brother Dio hints at her having incestuous feelings toward him, though this is never made explicit.